 The world’s bee population is declining at an unsettling rate.
 Entire colonies are dying off in huge numbers.
-While fewer insects might seem like cause for celebration, if they go extinct it will sting.
+While fewer insects might seem like cause for celebration, if bees go extinct it will sting.
 Bees are pollinators.
 That means they transfer pollen and nectar between various plants.
 When plants are pollinated by the bees, they produce more seeds, which leads to more plants.
 Scientists estimate that nearly 75 percent of our major crops, including fruits and veggies, only reproduce with the help of pollinators like bees.
 Basically, bees are a big deal.

 Think about all the products that you use every day.
 Bees undoubtedly contributed to several of those.
 Your favorite foods like strawberries, almonds, and chocolate rely on bees.
 Do you drink coffee?
 That will be a lot harder to come by without our black and yellow friends.
 Honey is a popular ingredient in lotions, face washes, and grooming products.
 Fewer plants mean less food for animals too.
 When animals don’t have enough to eat, that creates a shortage of meat and dairy products.
 Fewer plants also mean fewer cotton plants.
 Cotton is used in numerous clothing and household items.
 These are just a few reasons why saving the bees is so essential to maintain our everyday lives.

 Buy locally sourced honey from responsible beekeepers.
 Many beekeepers from large operations treat their beehives with chemicals that are bad for bees.
 Look for pure, raw honey that’s not treated with chemicals.
 Farmers markets are a great place to find these sweet sustainable solutions and talk to the beekeepers about their sustainable practices.
 Supporting your local beekeepers also helps keep them in business, which keeps the bees in business.